IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/mask-input.md

 ## Styling

-The `IgcMaskInput` component derives from the `IgcInput` component, so it exposes all available CSS parts.
+The `MaskInput` component derives from the `Input` component, so it exposes all available CSS parts.
 See [Input Styling](input.md#styling) for reference.

 ## Assumptions and limitations